pytorch/ao/README.md

 # torchao: PyTorch Architecture Optimization

-**Note: This repository is currently under heavy development - if you have suggestions on the API or use-cases you'd like to be covered, please open an github issue**
+**Note: This repository is currently under heavy development - if you have suggestions on the API or use-cases you'd like to be covered, please open an GitHub issue**

 ## Introduction
 torchao is a PyTorch native library for optimizing your models using lower precision dtypes, techniques like quantization and sparsity and performant kernels.